5 steps to building regulations approval

 You can apply to your local building control authority in one of two ways:

-a) Full Plans application: For the majority of these applications, the building control team will check and ‘approve’ the plans before work starts.
+a) Application for building control approval with full plans: For the majority of these applications, the building control team will check and ‘approve’ the plans before work starts.
 You’ll need to submit all drawings, specifications, and, where necessary, calculations for structure, thermal, water consumption and so on.
 Submitting this type of application reduces the risk of contravening the regulations and helps avoid costly delays.

 b) Building Notice: The application is ‘accepted’ when the building regulations have been met on site.
 However there is a risk with this option as no plans are required and work carried out may need altering or upgrading to meet requirements.

-So if you are unsure, the Full Plans route with an approved plan will give you the assurance that you won’t be taking a risk on site.
+So if you are unsure, the application for building control approval with full plans route with an approved plan will give you the assurance that you won’t be taking a risk on site.

 You then deposit your plans and calculations which are fully checked and approved prior to commencement so you have the confidence to obtain quotes, appoint contractors and order materials based on an agreed scheme with no nasty surprises.